 The RSC won the prestigious Shorty Award in New York City and the Delft Audience Awardin Holland.
 They’ve also been nominated for an Olivier Award in London, two Helen Hayes Awards in Washington, DC, the SF Bay Area Theatre Critics Circle Award, and several podcastawards.

 RSC scripts are published in the US and UK, and translated into over a dozen languages.
-The RSC Radio Show, RSC Christmas, and Bible (abridged) are all available on CD and from iTunes.
+The RSC Radio Show, RSC Christmas, and Bible (abridged) are all available on CD or iTunes.

 On April 23, 2014 the company set a Guinness World Record™ for the Highest Theatrical Performance at 37,000 feet aboard an EasyJet flight from London to Verona.
 The RSC also creates unique entertainments for corporate events, working with such companies as Sky-TV, Time Magazine, Motorola,andRotary International.